Shark attacks paddleboarder at Kukio Beach near luxury resort

 A decision will be made Sunday morning on whether to reopen the beach, he said.

-Fox News reporter Christopher Carbone and the Associated Press contributed to this story.
+Fox News' Christopher Carbone and The Associated Press contributed to this report.